elikary/sigir2020/librec-2.0.0/README.md

  For instance, `librec-2.0.0/result/cm100k_observed/fold1/mostpopular`

  NOTE: To run scripts in unix systems, you need to assign the right persmissions to each file.
+Run:

     $ chmod +x run_cross
     $ chmod +x movefolders_cv